mezo-org/musd/docs/README.md

 ## Key Changes from THUSD

-Much of mUSD comes from [Threshold USD](https://github.com/Threshold-USD/dev), but there are a few key differences to highlight:
+Much of MUSD comes from [Threshold USD](https://github.com/Threshold-USD/dev), but there are a few key differences to highlight:

 ### Fixed-Interest Borrowing